Symmetries of Schroedinger equation with scalar and vector potentials: Equivalence transformations

-Notice that setting in (\ref{t8}) $\psi(t,{\bf x})=Const=(2\sqrt{2\pi}))^{-3}$ we come to the fundamental solution of the free Schr\"odinger equation.
-Thus our equivalence transformations consist in the presentation of the wave function as a product of the fundamental solution and a function of scale invariant variables and time.
+where $\psi_f=(2\sqrt{2\pi})^{-3}t^{-\frac{3}2}\text{e}^{-\ri{\bf x}^2/t}$ is the fundamental solution of the free SE.
+Thus our equivalence transformations for the wave function is reduced to its multiplication by the fundamental solution while the spatial variables are changed to the invariants of the dilatation transformation.

+Transformations (\ref{t8}) are seemed be nice and have a clear group-theoretical meaning which is discussed in the following paragraphs.

+It is pretty well known (see, e.g., \cite{olver}) that by the appropriate change of variables any generator $X$ of a one parametric Lie group in $ n$-dimensional space can be reduced to the generator of shifts.
+Such changed variables should include $n-1$ invariants of the group transformations and variable $\tilde x_n$ satisfying the condition $X \tilde x_n=1$.
+As a result $X$ is transformed to $\tilde X=\p_{x_n}$.

+Just such procedure is realized by transformations (\ref{t9}) which reduce the dilatation operator to the form $X=\p_{\tilde t}$.
+In addition, the corresponding transformations of the wave function are reduced to its expression via the fundamental solution of the free SE.
+Thus transformations (\ref{t9}) do have a nice group theoretical sense.